The AUFBAU principle

 The aufbau principle

-The AUFBAU principle (from the German for building up) is a set of basic rules for working out the electron arrangments in atoms.
+The AUFBAU principle (from the German for building up) is a set of basic rules devised by Niels Bohr to predict the electron configurations in atoms.
 The rules are easy to apply:

-2. All orbitals can hold a maximum of 2 electrons and they are paired up with opposite spins.
+2. All orbitals can hold a maximum of 2 electrons and they are paired up with opposite spins-the Pauli Exclusion Principle.

 3. When filling degenerate orbitals, that is orbitals with the same energy we use Hund's rule of maximum multiplicity.
 For example considering filling the p-orbitals.
-There are 3 p-orbitals so they can hold a maximum of 6 electrons.
-According to Hund's rule if we have a set of degenerate orbitals then the electrons will fill them up singularily with parallel spins before pairing up any electrons.
-When the electrons do start to pair up they pair up with opposite spins:
+There are three degenerate p-orbitals so they can hold a maximum of 6 electrons.
+According to Hund's rule if we have a set of degenerate orbitals then the electrons will fill them up singularly and with parallel spins before pairing up any electrons.
+When the electrons do start to pair up they pair up with opposite spins; this is outlined below:

-The three p-orbits below each contain one electron all with parallel spins, this is allowed as it follows Hund's rule.
+The three degenerate p-orbits are shown below and here each contains one electron all with parallel spins, this is allowed as it follows Hund's rule.

 The arrangement below is not allowed, the p-orbitals are all occupied singularly but the electrons do not have parallel spins.

-Also the arrangement below is not allowed since this time the electrons are paired up in one of the p-orbitals when an empty degenerate orbital is available.
+The arrangement below is also not allowed since this time the electrons are paired up in one of the p-orbitals when an empty degenerate orbital is available.

 ↑ ↓